Answers to common questions.

 Do I have to take a guided tour?

 The only way to enter the house is with a guided tour.
-We do offer a self-guided grounds tour that allows you to view the house from the outside only.
+We do offer a Self-Guided Exterior Experience that allows you to view the house from the exterior and explore the grounds and trails.

 How much time should I allow when visiting Fallingwater?

 We recommend that you allow at least two hours when planning your visit.
 This will allow enough time for the tour and to view the waterfall.
-Most people however find that they spend over two hours when visiting with us.
+However, most people find that they spend over two hours when visiting with us.

 How should I dress for my visit?